-Our goal is to follow YPP's vision of helping to develop and join a National Flagway could easily join us online, if they have access.
+Our goal is to follow YPP's vision of helping to develop and join a National Flagway League.
+We may also be able to invite other rural students from across New Hampshire, who could easily join us online, if they have access.
 If our program works, everyone will not only learn more about math, but perhaps we will also be able to bring New Hampshire students from rural and urban schools together to play Flagway as members of a league.
 Maybe these students will make some new friends and learn more about each other.
 White students from rural areas playing Flagway with diverse students of color living in urban areas might begin to build bridges across these different communities within our state.